How To Check If A Website Is Built On WordPress (7 Simple Methods)

 If a web page loads up mentioning WordPress, you have your answer.
 If this doesn’t work, you can try the following method.

-The ‘readme’ file is a default file that gets placed in WordPress by the host.
+The ‘readme’ file is a default file placed in WordPress websites by the host.

 Occasionally, these files are hidden and don’t get deleted by the user.